friemen/metam/README.md

 Include in your project.clj the following dependency

-    [metam/core "1.0.2"]
+    [metam/core "1.0.3"]

 There are only a few API functions:

  * **defmetamodel** -- Macro to define a new metamodel consisting of a hierarchy, a map `{type-keyword -> {attr-keyword -> predicate-vector}}` and a defaults function var.
 The defaults function is usually a multimethod that takes three arguments: the model element, the type-keyword and the attr-keyword.
  It is invoked for each attribute whose value is nil, and is expected to return a corresponding default value.
- * **pr-model** -- To get a human readable representation of an instantiated model m use `(pr-model m)` in the REPL.
+ * **pr-model** -- To get a (human) readable representation of an instantiated model m use `(pr-model m)` in the REPL.
  * **metatype** -- Returns the type-keyword of a model element.

 For an example see the wsdl [metamodel](samples/src/samples/wsdl/metamodel.clj)